Super Moist Paleo Banana Bread

 Posted by Lisa on December 14, 2016 / 9 Comments

-This healthy, super moist banana bread recipe is delicious and easy to make – it only takes one bowl!
-It’s also gluten-free, grain-free and dairy-free.
+This healthy, super moist, paleo banana bread recipe is delicious and easy to make – it only takes one bowl!
+It’s gluten-free, grain-free and dairy-free.
 Watch the quick Paleo Banana Bread recipe video below for step-by-step instructions.

 I just checked the weather this morning and it looks like we’ve got rain (and possibly snow) on the horizon this weekend.
 Which means it’s gonna be brrrr cold.
 Now, I’m not usually a fan of cold weather, but since we haven’t really jumped into fall or winter yet this year, I am looking forward to breaking out the winter boots, scarves and coats.
 You know, items that get oh, about one month of use per year in sunny SoCal.
 Ha!